Olrosse/BeamMP-Outbreak/README.md

 Thanks to Stefan750 for some help with colors and screen tint and Saile for help with the weighted randomizer

-Also the Neilogical/Camodo aswell as the Failrace crew for feedback and testing.
+Also to the Neilogical/Camodo crew aswell as the Failrace crew for feedback and testing.

 Some notes